robotology/online-detection-demo/README.md

 ```
 eg: detection_demo.lua icub
 ```
-I then connects automatically to all ports necessary otherwise complains of a missing dependency.
+It then connects automatically to all ports necessary otherwise complains of a missing dependency.

 The lua scripts has various behaviours and accepts the following commands via its port `/detection/cmd:i`: